March 23, 2026

 Maybe most of them spend their day in the office and always have access to a charger.
 Maybe they already rely on portable chargers.
 Or maybe the price difference simply felt too high.

-A simple approach is to include a follow-up question after each conjoint task, such as: "Can you briefly explain why you chose that option?"
+A simple approach is to include a follow-up question after each conjoint task, such as:

 Once you collect these responses, a text analysis tool like Blix can analyze the feedback at scale and help you understand the “why” behind your conjoint analysis results.